An SPL program (including functions, stored procedures, and packages) can be executed only when any of the following conditions is true.

 - The EXECUTE permission has been granted to the PUBLIC group.

-When the SPL program is created in POLARDB with Oracle, the EXECUTE permission is granted to the PUBLIC group by default.
+When the SPL program is created in PolarDB-O, the EXECUTE permission is granted to the PUBLIC group by default.
 Therefore, any user can execute the program.

 REVOKE EXECUTE ON PROCEDURE list_emp FROM PUBLIC;